LGBTQ and Addiction: How Addiction Affects The LGBTQ Community

 Marijuana

-Marijuana is often used recreationally, though it can also be used to cope with stress and anxiety in the LGBTQ community.
+Marijuana is often used recreationally, though it can also be used to cope with stress and anxiety in the LGBTQIA+ community.
 Several studies have reported that marijuana is used by adults living with HIV/AIDS to alleviate stress, symptoms, and side effects.
 Like with any substance, if marijuana becomes the primary method of stress reduction it can increase the risk of developing a substance use disorder.

-Heroin and Fentanyl
+Heroin & Fentanyl

 The current opioid crisis has been marked by record spikes in overdose deaths related to heroin and fentanyl.
 Risk is especially high right now as many non-opioid street drugs like cocaine and crystal meth are often cut with fentanyl before being sold.